solygambas/chrome-extensions/README.md

 # Chrome Extensions

-Some quick examples to explore the basic concepts of Chrome extension development.
+4 quick examples to explore the basic concepts of Chrome extension development.

 | #   | Project                                     | Description                                                                                         |
 | --- | ------------------------------------------- | --------------------------------------------------------------------------------------------------- |